Field Testing:

 By Far The Best Accuracy

-Testing labs, building owners, developers, contractors, universities, research institutions and government agenices on six continents choose the Dipstick because it producecs the most accurate and repeatable flatness/levelness data.
+Testing labs, building owners, developers, contractors, universities, research institutions, and government agencies on six continents choose the Dipstick because it produces the most accurate and repeatable floor flatness and levelness data available in the industry.
+Contact us today to learn more.

 Questions About F-Numbers